bonroth512/Capstone_Project/README.md

 -Some mitigation recommendations are reflective of the MITRE mitigiation framework as well as the MITRE D3FEND Matrix.

-Unauthorized Users Accessing Confidential Directories
+Unauthorized Users Accessing Confidential Directories / Shared Folders

-Access to confidential files and directories can lead to data breaches and possible loss of integrity.
+Access to confidential directories and shared folders can lead to data breaches and malicious file injections.
 It is imperative to allow only thoses who have authorized access and continue to monitor activity around critical data.
+Analyzing network traffic based on a baseline from normal operational levels can provide the template to identify unusual behavior.

 | Mitigation | Description |
 |------------|-------------|